EdenEast/nightfox.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: 'Report issues or unexpected behavior '
+about: "Report issues or unexpected behavior "
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""
 ---

 ## Description

 A description of the issue.....

+**Note:** If you are not seeing your changes make sure that you clean your compiled files.
+See status of compiled files with `:NightfoxStatus` and clean the compiled files with `:NightfoxClean`.

 ## Behavior